4 Things to Remember When Searching for a College Roommate

 How to find a College Roommate

-Whether you’re responding to a roommate questionnaire provided by your college or completing a quiz provided in a roommate-matching app, the more candid and specific you are in your answers the better your results will be!
+Whether you’re responding to a roommate questionnaire provided by your college or completing a form provided in a roommate-matching app, the more candid and specific you are in your answers the better your results will be!
 By keeping your answers honest and straightforward, you can increase your chances of being paired with someone who has similar habits and lifestyle preferences.
-Here are a few areas you’ll want to address:
+Here are a few areas you may want to address:

-- Smoking/vaping.
+• Smoking/vaping/drug and alcohol use.
 While smoking and vaping is prohibited or restricted in many college dorms, it can be an issue if you’re rooming with someone off campus.
-If you have this habit—or cannot tolerate it in others—admit it.
+If you have this habit or cannot tolerate it in others, admit it.
 Same goes for your attitudes about drug and alcohol use and partying in general.

 2. Think Twice about Rooming with a Friend